 - Navigate to your Pay Method Mappings.

 - Payment methods aren’t preloaded into FarApp from your NetSuite because FarApp needs to know the subsidiary that the payment methods should be pulled from.
 Now that you’ve mapped your subsidiaries, you can load your payment methods from NetSuite by clicking the button on the far right of the Default Payment to Post When No Match Found.

 - Select Do Not Post from the Default payment method to post to when no match found: dropdown.
 This will ensure that orders can’t sync to NetSuite until a payment method has been mapped and will notify you to map them (once you configure your notifications).

 The leading practice is to capture payment in your marketplace/cart at the time of order (most are either preconfigured to do this and many don’t have an option to do external capture).
 Out of the box, FarApp will import the tokenized credit card data on orders to NetSuite, which can later be used to refund orders in NetSuite.
+The tokenized credit card data can also be used to capture payment in NetSuite if the state you sell in requires that you capture payment after fulfillment and not at the time of the order.
 The following information will be populated on the order:

 - P/N Ref.